safl/mtty/README.rst

 Download "minibian" distro (https://minibianpi.wordpress.com/) for Raspberry PI.
 Flash it::

+  sudo -i
+  tar xzvf 2016-03-12-jessie-minibian.tar.gz
-  sudo dd if=2016-03-12-jessie-minibian.img of=/dev/sdb
+  dd if=2016-03-12-jessie-minibian.img bs=4M | pv | dd of=/dev/sdb

-Log into the device root/raspberry.
+Insert the sdcard into the RPI, connect ethernet and power, log into the RPI with `root/raspberry`, then do the following.

 Change password::